 5 Ways a Poor Star Rating Hurts Your Business

-Just like a report card from school graded your academic performance, local businesses receive ratings from customers that grade their online reputation.
-For businesses, it’s their average star rating, derived from customer reviews, found on sites like Google, Facebook, Yelp and many others.
+Just like the report card we got in school that graded our academic performance, local businesses receive a report card of sorts that grades their online reputation.
+These grades come in the form of an average star rating.
+This rating is derived from customer reviews and is found on sites like Google, Facebook, Yelp and many others.

 Because average star ratings are shown prominently in local search results, it’s one of the first things a potential customer sees about your business.
 Therefore, it’s critical for you to make a good first impression here.